 Without further ado, these are;

 2. Vitamin C: Vitamin C is a very effective anti aging ingredient.
 It can be taken orally or used topically.
-Vitamin C is very unstable and better when mixed with beta carotene.
+Vitamin C is very unstable and better when mixed with beta carotene, Ferulic Acid, Vitamin E or Hyaluronic Acids.
 Vitamin C should be at the top of your shelf of beauty products.

-It should not be used with Retinol and Niacinamide because they render each other ineffective therefore, if preferred to use on the morning, ditch Niacinamides
+It should not be used with Retinol and Niacinamide because they render each other ineffective and can irritate the skin therefore, if preferred to use on the morning, ditch Niacinamides

 3. Sunscreen: “Sunscreen, also known as sunblock and suntan lotion, is a lotion, spray, gel or other topical product that absorbs or reflects some of the sun’s ultraviolet radiation and thus helps protect against sunburn.”
 (Source).
 If you care about the skin at all, this must be a staple in your beauty regimen and must be used everyday.

+It is the most important Skin care product.
 The sun damages the skin when the skin is exposed to its UVA/ UVB rays.
 The exposure is a catalyst for skin cancer.
-It is recommended to use plenty of sunscreen and reapplying as much times as possible especially when out in the sun.
+It is recommended to reapplying as much times as possible especially when out in the sun.

 Application should be done after moisturising.
 It is not enough to use a lotion/ cream containing “SPF”.
 This does not do much in terms of sun-blocking.
 An actual “Broad spectrum” sunscreen, with an SPF of 30 at least, is the best practice.

 4. Retinol/ Vitamin A: Retinol are derivatives of Vitamin A. Retinoids are a power house for fighting Acne.
 This ingredient is mighty in reducing fine lines and wrinkles on the face.
 The recommended time of use is at night time, after a Toner is applied or after an Essence